BACK TO INDEX

 errata for Structure and stability of certain chemical networks and applications to the kinetic proofreading model of T-cell receptor signal transduction

 4. E.D.
 Sontag.
 Structure and stability of certain chemical networks and applications to the kinetic proofreading model of T-cell receptor signal transduction.
 IEEE Trans.
 Automat.
 Control, 46(7):1028-1047, 2001.
-[PDF] Keyword(s): zero-deficiency networks, systems biology, biochemical networks, nonlinear stability, dynamical systems, kinetic proofreading, T cells, immunology.
+[PDF] Keyword(s): zero-deficiency networks, systems biology, reaction networks, nonlinear stability, dynamical systems, kinetic proofreading, T cells, immunology.

 Abstract: